 Axon Evidence includes an intuitive, one-click search capability which allows users to search by officer name, incident ID, location and other tags to find files.
 Audit trails prove chain of custody on evidence and review actions taken by users across Axon Evidence.

 For even more advanced searching capabilities, leverage our unlimited auto-transcription plan.
 You can then search all transcripts via the Transcript Keyword Search feature, helping you identify themes, people, or ideas across your evidence library.

 Several admin features make monitoring system usage simple and straightforward.
 Authorized users can schedule automatic retention periods based on incident type or crime severity.
 Analytics and audit tools enable admins to monitor system usage, from total videos uploaded to who has reviewed, shared and deleted files.
 Customizable user permissions allow administrators to determine which users can view specific files.

 Several add-ons and related products provide even more tools to agencies to increase compliance and enhance efficiency.
 Axon Performance, for instance, equips law enforcement supervisors with actionable insights into body camera activations to proactively drive policy compliance and accountability.
 Priority Ranked Video Audit streamlines the BWC review process.

 Redaction Assistant can help protect sensitive information like screens, faces and license plates during trials, media briefings and more.
-Users leverage AI to detect and mask objects, faces and information..
+Users leverage AI to detect and mask objects, faces and information.
+You can even redact audio via the transcript - quickly removing any sensitive audio.
 Redaction Assistant Studio offers even more features and automation capabilities that can save users countless hours.

 Once you’ve stored and managed your digital evidence, it is time to investigate and see what facts can be uncovered.